psidex/NASA-Rover-Videos/README.md

 Now that I have all the images, I can just use cv2 to compile these all into one video, using [createVideo.py](src/createVideo.py)

 [The final result](https://youtu.be/rtP6iYhFuqQ)

+## TOOD

+The downloadImages script only downloads 1 image from each sol, sometimes there are multiple